Ausra/DownloadRecipeAppDemo/README.md

 - **Accessibility**: The app includes accessibility features for better usability.

 ## Demo
-A recipe has been scraped and image downloaded from the following website: https://www.bbcgoodfood.com/recipes/cupcakes
+A recipe has been scraped and the image has been downloaded from the following website: https://www.bbcgoodfood.com/recipes/cupcakes

   ![demoApp](https://github.com/Ausra/DownloadRecipeAppDemo/blob/main/DownloadRecipeDemo.gif)